M.U.L.E.: Reception

-M.U.L.E. only sold 30,000 copies but was lauded by reviewers.
+M.U.L.E. sold 30,000 copies and was lauded by reviewers.

 Computer Gaming World described it as a "fascinating and very enjoyable game which comes to its very best point with four human players".
 Minor criticisms included too-weak computer opponents and the lack of a save feature.
 Praising the "human engineering" that created the Atari 8-bit version's user interface, the magazine called it "All in all, a superior game".
 Softline called M.U.L.E. "what computer games should be like.
 It's a game, and it's a learning experience.
 It's also stimulating, fun, frustrating, thought provoking, fun, addictive, and fun".
 The magazine praised it as offering "valuable lessons" on economic topics, noting that "Most of them are learned the hard way", and concluded that "The game feels good" and "virtually flawless" because of the human-computer and human-human competition.

 John J. Anderson wrote in Creative Computing, "I should also mention that there is no shooting to be found anywhere in the game.
 How positively refreshing ...
 Mule belongs on every Atari software shelf in the world: in every home and every school, near every Atari."

 Scott Mace of InfoWorld called M.U.L.E. unusual in the ease with which it allows multiplayer interaction through a single game computer console.
 He wrote that it would have "incredible lasting power, just like the best of the board games" and stated "I learned more about the economics of the marketplace from M.U.L.E. than I ever did in college".
 Leo Laporte of Hi-Res also said that he learned more economics from the game than during college.
 He predicted that M.U.L.E. "may revitalize the [video game] industry.
 It ought to make them rich anyway", praised its theme as "most captivating musical come-on I've ever heard", and concluded "If you ask me, M.U.L.E. is the perfect game."